every mother knows

 Don Defenderfer

 Don Defenderfer is a native of San Francisco who once went on a holiday to Alaska where he met an Australian who told him to visit Tasmania.
 So he did, and while here he met a woman.
 That was 40 years ago.
 He was state coordinator for Landcare for many years, a job that allowed him to be inspired by not only the beauty of the Tasmanian landscape but by the many people that are trying to repair and renew it.
 He has a Masters Degree in Social Ecology and a Bachelor of Environmental Studies with a minor in writing.
 He has published three volumes of poetry, and his work has appeared in newspapers and periodicals, including The New York Times and The Australian.
-Two volumes of collected essays and poems, Tasmania: An island dream" Parts 1 and 2 can be bought through the Forty South Bookshop."
+Three volumes of collected essays and poems, "Tasmania: An island dream" Parts 1, 2 and 3, are available through the Forty South Bookshop."

 Top Stories